DavidYQY/Make-trading-great-again-/docs/index.md

 In particular, we are interested in studying the relationship between Trump's tweets and S&P500 Index movements.
 Concretely, does his tweets have any predictive power on where the market is going?
 This is a challenging problem, not just that there are lots of tweets available, but more importantly, those tweets contain textual information that we have not encountered before.

 Thus, our project is split into a few parts.
 We first conduct EDA to explore the structure of the data.
-Then we try to predict the *direction* (i.e. up or down) of the market movement through baseline models and Long Short-Term Memory (LSTM) model.
-We finally briefly look at regression models to predict the actual returns of of the S&P 500 right after the tweet, before concluding with a discussion of possible future work.
+Then we try to predict the *direction* (i.e. up or down) of the market movement through baseline models (with a special section dedicated to feature importance) and Long Short-Term Memory (LSTM) model.
+We finally briefly look at regression models to predict the actual returns of of the S&P 500 right after the tweet, before concluding with a discussion of possible future improvements.

+First, some background information about our datasets:

 ### Twitter Dataset